Counterfactual Uncertainty Quantification of Factual Estimand of Efficacy from Before-and-After Treatment Repeated Measures Randomized Controlled Trials: Motivation and scope of application

 Efficacy is primarily assessed at what is called the \textit{milestone} visit.
 One can assess efficacy based on either the outcome measured at the milestone visit or \textit{change-from-baseline} defined as the difference between the outcomes at the milestone visit and at baseline.
 The current practice in BAtRM RCTs uses \textit{change-from-baseline}.

-To gain insight, we propose a new statistical modeling principle called ETZ which separates variability of patient outcomes at the milestone visit into three components: variability in patients' initial severity of the disease ($Z$), variability in trajectories ($Traj$) of patients' responses to treatments, and variability in the measurement errors ($E$).
-ETZ is non-standard in that $Z$ is not directly observable.
+To gain insight, we propose a new statistical modeling principle called ETZ which separates variability of patient outcomes at the milestone visit into three components: variability in severity (stage of the disease that patients are initially at) $Z$, variability in trajectories $Traj$ of patients' responses to treatments, and variability in the measurement errors $E$.

-Our ETZ modeling principle in Section \ref{sec:CUQ} shows using \textit{change-from-baseline} instead of the milestone visit outcome reduces the uncertainty in efficacy assessment so long as the measurement error variability is not the main source of variability at the baseline visit (visit 1), a minimal requirement (for otherwise the outcome scale is of questionable usefulness).
+Our ETZ modeling principle in Section \ref{sec:CUQ} shows using \textit{change-from-baseline} instead of the milestone visit outcome reduces the uncertainty in efficacy assessment provided that the measurement error variability is not the main source of variability at the baseline visit (visit 1), a minimal requirement (for otherwise the outcome scale is of questionable usefulness).
 So the ETZ modeling principle validates current practice.

 Further, without changing the (unbiased) treatment efficacy point estimation in current practice, our ETZ modeling principle allows what we call Counterfactual Uncertainty Quantification (CUQ) which calculates a (typically smaller) quantified variability of an idealized counterfactual estimand instead of the factual estimand.
 We illustrate CUQ using realistic examples of BAtRM RCTs.